globalsmile/Optimizing-Inventory-Management/README.md

 ---

-# Data Visualization
+# Data Visualization and Analyis

-Data visualization for the datasets was done in 3 folds using Microsoft Power BI Desktop:
+Data visualization for the datasets was done in 3 folds using Microsoft Power BI Desktop.

+Based on the business problem, the following report was prepared:

-- The `Sales Overview`: Shows the sales vs budget KPI, sales by top 10 customers, sales by top 10 products, e.t.c
+- The `Sales Overview` page: contains the sales vs budget KPI, sales by top 10 customers, sales by top 10 products, e.t.c
--  The `Customer Details`: Shows customer specific information
+-  The `Customer Details` page: contains customer specific information
--  The `Product Details`: Shows product specific information
+-  The `Product Details` page: contains product specific information

 Figure 1 shows visualizations from `Sales Overview` page